code11/engine/docs/docs/api/path-composers/arg.md

 sidebar_label: Arg
 ---

-`Arg` allow us to refer to other arguments of the same [producer](/docs/api/producer) or [view](/docs/api/view).
+`Arg` allows referring to other arguments in header of a [producer](/docs/api/producer) or [view](/docs/api/view).

-For example, if we have a `TodoItem` component which accepts a single arg `id: string`, and a state which looks like:
+For example, given a `TodoItem` component which accepts a single arg `id: string`, and global state which looks like:

 ```ts
 {